 - Media: News broadcasts (both television and radio), newspapers, and online publications often use English.

-Significance of Fante in Accra:
+Significance of Fante in the metropolis:

 - Cultural Events: Fante is often used during traditional ceremonies and festivals celebrated by people of Fante origin.

-Significance of Ga in Accra:
+Significance of Ga in there:

 Traditional Authority: Ga is used in traditional ceremonies, chieftaincy affairs, and interactions with Ga traditional leaders.